.Marrakech, just whispering this name makes you travel far away to mystical and exotic places…

 After getting acquainted with Marrakech, I went back to my riad, with a stop at the “Café des épices”, cosy café in the heart of the Medina, on my favourite square – Place des épices – to savour my fisrt traditional Moroccan mint tea and baklava (pastry).
 Yummy!!

-An not-to-be-missed Marrakech experience is the Jemaa-el-Fna square by night, when it comes alive with traditional musician coming from different ethnic tribes, snake charmers and plenty of local food trucks!
+An not-to-be-missed Marrakech experience is the Jemaa-el-Fna square by night.
+At this time of the day, it comes alive with traditional musician from different ethnic tribes, snake charmers and plenty of local food trucks!

 - Day 2: